danReynolds/computables/README.md

 });
 ```

-As mentioned previously, a computation is just another type of computable that can itself be immediately reused in other computations:
+Since a computation is just another type of computable, it can be immediately reused in other computations:

 ```dart
 final computation = Computation.compute2(